aws-samples/aws-appsync-resolver-samples/examples/cdk/aoss-search-app/README.md

 # Todo Search API - CDK Example

-This CDK app provides an implementation for a simple Todo API  with AppSync JavaScript resolvers.
+This CDK app provides an implementation of an AppSync API that uses an [Amazon OpenSearch Serverless](https://aws.amazon.com/opensearch-service/features/serverless/) Collection as a data source.
+The data source is configured as an HTTP data source and uses an attached role to sign the requests.

-The API allows you to interact with a Todo type that is backed by a DynamoDB table.
+The API allows you to create an index, create a document, and search documents.
+The schema uses a Todo type as an example.

 ```graphql
 type Todo {